 Solo is an extremely competent piece of filmmaking: it is definitely a movie that tells a story and has characters, some of whom you have met before, all of whom have specific goals and hopes and dreams.
 The performances range from good to quite good.
 The special effects are unmemorable but well executed.
-I remember action sequences being a part of the film, but couldn't really pinpoint a standout moment or signature in from any of them.
+I remember action sequences being a part of the film, but couldn't really pinpoint a standout moment or signature shot in any of them.

 It's … fine.